Likelihood-Scheduled Score-Based Generative Modeling for Fully 3D PET Image Reconstruction: Experimental setup

 69 static $[^{18}$F]DPA-714 brain datasets (from the Inflammatory Reaction in Schizophrenia team at King's College London \cite{muratib_dissection_2021}) were used in this work.
 The radiotracer $[^{18}$F]DPA-714 is a second-generation translocator protein (TSPO) PET probe, which is used to perform brain-wide quantitative analysis of TSPO.
 The datasets used in this work were acquired from healthy control subjects.

 The data had been previously acquired from 1-hour scans with the Siemens Biograph mMR, with approximately 200 MBq administered, with total counts in the range $2.9 \times 10^8 $ to $ 1.3 \times 10^9$.
-At full-count, high-quality images (voxel size 2.08626 mm $\times$ 2.08626 mm $\times$ 2.03125 mm ; 3D image size $128 \times 128 \times 120$) were reconstructed with the scanner defaults (OSEM with 21 subsets, 2 iterations and no positron range modeling).
+At full-count, high-quality images (voxel size 2.08626 mm $\times$ 2.08626 mm $\times$ 2.03125 mm ; 3D image size $128 \times 128 \times 120$) were reconstructed with the scanner defaults (OSEM with 21 subsets, 2 iterations and no PSF).

 For each dataset, Siemens' scanner-specific algorithms were used to produce normalization sinograms, compute attenuation maps from previously acquired paired CT scans, and approximate the distribution of scatter events.